Eleanorcundall/beauty-survey-data-analysis/README.md

 ### Program Termination:

-- Users can choose option 4 when at the main menu (which they can be taken to by pressing enter at the end of each action), to exit the program gracefully.
+- Users can choose option 4 or 5 when at the main menu (which they can be taken to by pressing enter at the end of each action), to exit the program gracefully and still view the programme data or to exit and clear the terminal.

 - The Beauty Survey Data Analysis program prioritizes user interaction and feedback, enhancing data collection and analysis capabilities.
 This structured approach to interaction and data management ensures an effective and efficient user experience.